gyselax/gyselalibxx/toolchains/README.md

 ## General usage

+In order to build Gyselalib++ the necessary steps are:
+1. Prepare the environment
+2. Source the environment
-Prepare the environment, source the environment, use the environment to build:
+3. Use the environment to build

+For example on Adastra the necessary commands are:

 ```
 $ mkdir -p build && cd build